Update-Free On-Policy Steering via Verifiers: Policy steering with evaluation rollouts

-We provide pseudo-code for inference-time action selection algorithms in Algorithm \ref{alg:boN_steering}.
+where $\mathcal{A}_\mathrm{prop}$ is the set of action proposals.
+Pseudo-code for action selection algorithms can be found in Algorithm \ref{alg:boN_steering}.

 \textbf{Classifier Guidance}.
 Instead of optimal action selection among a number of candidates, we can perturb the generated action using the verifier as an energy-based model~\cite{du2019implicit}.
-The most common framework in the context of diffusion models is classifier-guided sampling or more generally, objective-guided sampling, similarly to~\cite{janner2022planning}.
-We, thus, adapt the traditional classifier guidance approach within the DDPM~\cite{ho2020denoising} framework.
+The most common framework in the context of diffusion models is classifier-guided sampling~\citep{dhariwal2021diffusion}.
+Thus, we adapt the standard classifier guidance (CG) on the predicted action mean, a variant of CG known as forward universal guidance~\cite{bansal2023universal}.

-Standard classifier guidance would require training the verifier to distinguish actions at all noise levels.
-In practice, we did experiment with training a classifier on state, trajectory progress timestep, and a noisy action chunk on a random timestep of the diffusion process, calculated using the forward chain of the base policy noise scheduler.
-However, this caused our verifiers to ignore the action and predict success and failure based solely on the state, which constitutes the verifier unsuitable for this task.
-We are thus limited to verifier functions trained only on unmodified observation-action pairs as obtained by the rollouts.